Kill or Be Killed (1942 film)

 Kill or Be Killed is a 1942 British short documentary-style film directed by experimental New Zealand artist Len Lye for the Realist Film Unit during his time working for the British Government's Ministry of Information.

-The initial purpose of the film was to serve as a military training tool and a piece of post-war propaganda viewable by the general public, but since its release, both critics and filmmakers alike have hailed it as a "masterpiece of filmmaking," claiming that the realistic cinematography is both pleasing in aesthetics and technicality for its time.
+The initial purpose of the film was to serve as a military training tool and a piece of post-war propaganda viewable by the general public, but since its release, both critics and filmmakers alike have hailed it as a "masterpiece of filmmaking," claiming that the realistic cinematography is pleasing both in aesthetics and technicality for its time.
 The film is most notable for its use of subjective viewing.